Saturday May 24, 2014

 Unable to access the river again we crossed the bridge on Bloor street and started back down along the western river bank.
 The main trail takes you behind the boat club and up onto Humber Valley Road.
 If you stay with the river you will eventually be forced back up the hillside near this relic sitting in the trees.

-This structure, known as The Pavilion, was built in 1959 as a public washroom.
+This structure, known as The Pavilion or The Oculus, was built in 1959 as a public washroom.
 It’s location makes security and maintenance difficult and it has been closed for several years.

 The leaf coverage is nearly full this week giving the river a secluded and peaceful feeling.